 Over here at the tip of Point Loma, where the Cabrillo National Monument is located, the shoreline looks otherworldly during a negative low tide.

-Please click on the link above if you would like more information on what a Super Moon is and why it makes the low tide even lower.
+Please click on the link above if you want more information on what a Super Moon is and why it makes the low tide even lower.

 More Tidal King Days in 2021

-If you could not make it to the coast to check out the King Low Tide in December, here are some more excellent days to take advantage of in 2021!
+If you could not make it to the coast to check out the King Low Tide in December, here are some more beautiful days to take advantage of in 2021!

 - 11th at 2:27 pm- (-1.7 feet)